Student COVID Info Fall 2021 Housing

 Students will be asked to promptly quarantine/isolate at their primary residence or at a local hotel location until West Chester University Health Services clears them to return to campus.

-Will masks be required in WCU Owned and USH Affiliated residence halls and apartment buildings?
+Will masks be required in WCU Managed and USH Managed residence halls and apartment buildings?

 Regardless of vaccination status, all students are required to wear a mask in common